How to claim expenses: staff and students

 Before you start

-The University does not expect staff or students to pay for goods or services where it can pay directly.
+The University does not expect staff or students to pay for goods or services where it can pay directly (for example, using a purchasing order).
 When this is not possible, staff can pay themselves and claim via the expenses process.
 Any expenditure claimed via expenses must be in line with the Expenses Principles.
 Before you spend, think about whether this is the right route, or whether the University is able to pay directly.